 Three convicted of some charges tied to 2012 Chicago NATO plot

-CHICAGO (Reuters) - Three men accused of plotting to attack high-profile targets during a 2012 NATO summit in Chicago were convicted by a jury Friday on mob action and arson charges, but acquitted on terrorism-related charges, a setback for prosecutors.
+CHICAGO (Reuters) - Three men accused of plotting to attack high-profile targets during a 2012 NATO summit in Chicago were convicted by a jury Friday on mob action and arson charges, but acquitted on terrorism-related charges.

-The case marked the first time Illinois prosecutors had invoked the state conspiracy to commit terrorism charge.
+The case marked the first time Illinois prosecutors invoked the conspiracy charge.
 A prosecutor said in closing arguments on Thursday that the three defendants were bent on mayhem.

 Defense attorneys described the men as drunken braggarts who had talked big to impress undercover officers.

 The three were accused of planning attacks during the Chicago meeting of North Atlantic Treaty Organization officials using fire bombs, targeting police stations and President Barack Obama's re-election headquarters, along with other locations.